Harden Shire

 Harden Shire was a local government area in the South West Slopes region of New South Wales, Australia.
 The Shire included the twin towns of Harden and Murrumburrah and the small towns of Galong, Jugiong, Wombat and Kingsvale.

 The Shire was established in 1975 from the merger of the Municipality of Murrumburrah with Demondrille Shire.
 In 2016, Harden Shire was amalgamated with Boorowa Shire and Young Shire to create Hilltops Council.

-The last mayor of Harden Shire was Cr.
-John Horton, an unaligned politician.
+The last mayor of Harden Shire was John Horton, an unaligned politician.

 Council

 Composition and election method

 Harden Shire Council was composed of seven councillors elected proportionally as one entire ward.
 All councillors were elected for a fixed four-year term of office.
 The mayor was elected by the councillors at the first meeting of the council.
 The last democratic election was held on 8 September 2012, and the makeup of the council was as follows: